StevenSchuerstedt/web-page/content/post/MicroStevie/index.md

 ### lets introduce some terminology

-address space (total number of addressable entrys of RAM): 2^8, 256 addressability (how many bits in each location): 16 word size (size of one operand the alu can operate on): 16
+address space (total number of addressable entrys of RAM): 2^8, 256

+addressability (how many bits in each location): 24

+word size (size of one operand the alu can operate on): 24

 instructions: 1
-registers: program counter, instruction register,

 ![](https://github.com/StevenSchuerstedt/MicroStevie/blob/main/images/architecture_topLevel.png)